newhinton/round-sync-documentation/src/FAQ.md

 ## I cant figure out how to set up my remote with a specific setting.
 That is not a question.
-Who is writing those questions?
+Who is writing his FAQ?

-However, you can see [here](./usage/config.md) how you can manually edit a configuration.
+Anyway, you can see [here](./usage/config.md) how you can manually edit a configuration.

+## Can i edit a remote?
+No. This is currently not supported.
+However, you can edit a remote with a pc of your choice.
+For that, please refer to [this section about configuration.](./usage/config.md)

 ## Can you implement X?